ycpcs/fys100-fall2016/assign/assign06.md

 Submit this information as a 2-3 paragraph document covering these items to Google Drive by 11:59 pm on Thursday, November 17th.
 Note: it is possible that we can purchase additional hardware for your projects ($20-30/team).

 # Sketch and Code Outline
-Develop a high-level diagram showing the major components of your project and some initial sketches regarding the code that will be created.
+Develop a high-level diagram showing the major components of your project.
+Include a finite state machine showing how your project responds to different inputs and the outputs it produces.
+Describe each input in detail (what sensor will provide the information, what specific values for each sensor will trigger a response).
+Also describe each output for the system (what actuators will be required and what types of responses they will provide).

 Due Nov 28th by 11:59pm